cloudposse/terraform-aws-eks-cluster/README.md

 We use the Terraform Kubernetes provider to access the cluster, and it uses the same underlying library that `kubectl` uses, so configuration is very similar.
 However, every kind of configuration we have tried has failed at some point.
-- After creating the EKS cluster, we can generate a `kubeconfig` file that configures access to it.
-This works most of the time, but if the file was present and used as part of the configuration to create the cluster, and then the file is deleted (as would happen in a CI system like Terraform Cloud), Terraform would not cause the file to be regenerated in time to use it to refresh Terraform's state and the "plan" phase will fail.
 - An authentication token can be retrieved using the `aws_eks_cluster_auth` data source.
 Again, this works, as long as the token does not expire while Terraform is running, and the token is refreshed during the "plan" phase before trying to refresh the state.
 Unfortunately, failures of both types have been seen.
+Nevertheless, this is the only method that is compatible with Terraform Cloud, so it is the default.
+- After creating the EKS cluster, you can generate a `KUBECONFIG` file that configures access to it.
+This works most of the time, but if the file was present and used as part of the configuration to create the cluster, and then the file is deleted (as would happen in a CI system like Terraform Cloud), Terraform would not cause the file to be regenerated in time to use it to refresh Terraform's state and the "plan" phase will fail.
 - An authentication token can be retrieved on demand by using the `exec` feature of the Kubernetes provider to call `aws eks get-token`.
 This requires that the `aws` CLI be installed and available to Terraform and that it has access to sufficient credentials to perform the authentication and is configured to use them.
+When those conditions are met, this is the most reliable method, and the one Cloud Posse prefers to use.
+However, since it has these requirements that are not always easily met, it is not the default method and it is not fully supported.

 All of the above methods can face additional challenges when using `terraform import` to import resources into the Terraform state.
-The KUBECONFG file is the most reliable, and probably what you would want to use when importing objects if your usual method does not work.
+The `KUBECONFIG` file method is the only sure way to `import` resources, due to [Terraform limitations](https://github.com/hashicorp/terraform/issues/27934) on providers.
 You will need to create the file, of course, but that is easily done with `aws eks update-kubeconfig`.
+Depending on the situation, you may also be able to import resources by setting `-var apply_config_map_aws_auth=false` during import.

 At the moment, the `exec` option appears to be the most reliable method, so we recommend using it if possible, but because of the extra requirements it has, we use the data source as the default authentication method.

+__Additional Note:__ All of the above methods require network connectivity between the host running the `terraform` command and the EKS endpoint.
+If your EKS cluster does not have public access enabled, this means you need to take extra steps, such as using a VPN to provide access to the private endpoint, or running `terraform` on a host in the same VPC as the EKS cluster.

+__Failure during `destroy`:__ If the cluster is destroyed (via Terraform or otherwise) before the Terraform resource responsible for the `aws-auth` ConfigMap is destroyed, Terraform will get stuck trying to delete the ConfigMap, because it cannot contact the now destroyed cluster.
+This can show up as a `connection refused` error (usually to `https://localhost/`).
+The easiest ways to handle this is either to add `-var apply_config_map_aws_auth=false` to the `destroy` command or to remove the ConfigMap (`...kubernetes_config_map.aws_auth[0]`) from the Terraform state with `terraform state rm`.

 __NOTE:__ We give you the `kubernetes_config_map_ignore_role_changes` option and default it to `true` for the following reasons:
 - We provision the EKS cluster